Gainsborough Trinity F.C.: History

 The club was established in 1873 as Trinity Recreationists by the Reverend George Langton Hodgkinson, vicar of Holy Trinity parish, Gainsborough.
-In 1889 the club were founder members of the Midland League, which they won in 1890–91.
+In 1889 they were founder members of the Midland League and were league champions in 1890–91.
 The club finished as runners-up the following season and again in 1895–96, after which they applied for election to the Football League.
 In the vote they finished third, ahead of existing members Port Vale and Crewe Alexandra, and were elected into the Second Division.
 The club's first season in Division Two of the League saw them finish seventh, but a gradual decline in form saw them finish in the bottom half of the table every season until 1904.
 In 1901–02 Trinity finished bottom of the division, but were re-elected.
 In 1904–05 the club finished sixth in Division Two, their best performance during their Football League membership.

 In 1911–12 Gainsborough finished bottom of the Second Division for a second time, and failed to be re-elected, receiving just nine votes to the 27 received by newly elected Lincoln City.
 The club returned to the Midland League, finishing third in 1912–13 and second in 1913–14, after which they unsuccessfully applied for readmission to the Football League.
 When the Football League created a new Third Division North in 1921, Trinity applied for membership, but were again unsuccessful.
 The club won the Midland League title in 1927–28, and the following season defeated Football League opposition in the FA Cup for the first time since losing their League status, beating Crewe 3–1 in the first round, before losing to Chesterfield in the second round.
 In 1931–32 they beat Crewe again in the first round, before losing 5–2 at home to Watford.
 In 1937–38 Trinity beat Port Vale in the first round, before losing to fellow non-League club Yeovil & Petters United.
 Another Football League team was beaten the following season, when Trinity knocked out Gateshead in the first round, before losing to Doncaster Rovers.

 Following World War II Gainsborough had further success in the FA Cup, reaching the first round of the FA Cup in 1945–46, losing to Mansfield Town, and in 1946–47, when they were beaten by Darlington.
 In 1948–49 they reached the second round after defeating Witton Albion in the first round, before losing 4–3 at Walsall.
 They went on to win a third Midland League title that season.
 First round appearances in the FA Cup followed in 1950–51 (losing 3–0 to Plymouth) and 1951–52 (losing to Witton), before the 1952–53 season saw another second round appearance; after beating Netherfield in a first round replay, they lost 2–1 at Newport County.
 They reached the first round again the following season, before losing 4–1 at home to Chesterfield.
 The club failed to repeat the feat until 1959–60, when they lost to Doncaster Rovers in a replay.